Pragyas59/FrontEnd_Ecommerce/README.md

 4. **Commit Changes**: After writing the content, scroll down to the bottom of the page, add a commit message, and click on the "Commit new file" button.

-This README will provide an overview of your project, including its features, technologies used, how to get started, how to contribute, and information about the license.
-Make sure to update the content with relevant information about your project.